There are four decision-making bodies within the Riverwest Public House Cooperative:

 The Board of Directors is accountable to the Membership.

-Workers’ Collective: The Workers’ Collective is charged with the day-to-day business operation of the Co-op as well as serving as the face of the Coop to the public.
-It shall implement policies and regulations necessary to fulfill its tasks provided they are not inconsistent with either these by-laws or board policy or the by-laws or board policy of the Riverwest Cooperative Alliance.
+Workers’ Collective: The Workers’ Collective is charged with the day-to-day business operation of the Co-op as well as serving as the face of the Co-op to the public.
+It implements policies and regulations necessary to fulfill its tasks provided they are not inconsistent with either the by-laws or board policy.